andrewmclagan/nginx-hhvm-docker/README.md

 # laravel-hhvm-docker

-A super fast, production hardened `Dockerfile` for Laravel [5.2.x] with incredible response times.
+A super fast, production hardened HHVM / PHP-7 `Dockerfile` served by Nginx forward proxy.
 See [link](http://goo.gl/Adqu0i) for the why.
 Perfect for horizontally distributed `Laravel` applications run within a Docker container cluster.

 **Note** due to issues with Boot2Docker and VirtualBox response times on a local environment (with these tools) is slightly degraded with local volumes enabled.

+**Note** Installs [hirak/prestissimo](https://github.com/hirak/prestissimo) composer parallel install plugin.
+If you have issues with composer installs remove this plugin.

 ## Stack